Special Education MS

 The Initial Certification concentration seeks to produce professionals who are equipped with the fundamental skills, knowledge, and competencies necessary to meet the needs of students at risk for academic failure and students with disabilities in multiple settings.
 Most courses include a fieldwork component that helps the student apply the skills and content learned in the classroom to real world educational environments.
 Successful completion of the core pedagogy courses with a grade of B or better and 3.0 cumulative GPA, satisfactory participation in all required field-based experiences, and state licensure exams allows for recommendation for PA Instructional I certification.

-*Students enrolled in the Initial Certification concentration will alternate courses required for Pennsylvania certification in lieu of the concentration and capstone courses.
+*Students enrolled in the Initial Certification concentration will complete courses required for Pennsylvania certification in lieu of the concentration and capstone courses.

 Additional Information